- LDA-NOC clear

 | Best for | 5-7 year capital growth | Instant live-in / steady rental |

-The price gap is not random.
-It is a function of three things: how built-out the corridor is, how close it sits to existing employment and retail, and how much fresh government supply is in the pipeline.
 Shaheed Path scores high on the first two.
-It is a finished corridor — Lulu Mall, Phoenix Palassio, Ekana Stadium, Sahara Hospital, DPS, City Montessori, hundreds of restaurants and several premium gated communities are all already there.
-There is no nayi zameen being released; the only inventory is resale and a handful of redevelopment plots.
-Scarcity plus completed amenities equals ₹7,000–₹12,000 per sq.ft.
+Lulu Mall, Phoenix Palassio, Ekana, Sahara Hospital, DPS, City Montessori, hundreds of restaurants, several premium gated communities, all already there.
+There is no nayi zameen being released.
+The only inventory is resale and a handful of redevelopment plots.
+Scarcity plus completed amenities.
+That's what ₹7,000 to ₹12,000 per sq.ft. buys you.

-Worked example: a ₹50 lakh budget on each corridor
+Worked example: ₹50 lakh on each corridor

-Same money, very different plots. ₹50L on Shaheed Path at ₹7,500 per sq.ft. buys you a 666 sq.ft. plot — about 74 gaj.
-Workable for a small house, tight for a family.
-The same ₹50L on Sultanpur Road frontier at ₹1,750 per sq.ft.
-(Estone Infra) buys 2,857 sq.ft. — more than 4× the land.
-Even mid-belt Sultanpur Road at ₹4,000 buys 1,250 sq.ft.
-(139 gaj) — almost 2× the Shaheed Path option.
+₹50L on Sultanpur Road frontier at ₹1,999 per sq.ft.
+(Estone) gets you 2,857 sq.ft.
+More than 4x the land.
+Even mid-belt Sultanpur Road at ₹4,000 gives you 1,250 sq.ft.
+(139 gaj), almost double the Shaheed Path option.
 Paisa wahi hai, zameen zyada.
 For full pricing detail, see our Sultanpur Road plot price 2026 page.

 Sultanpur Road is right at the start of its sharp upswing.
-The Magicbricks Q1 2025 report pegged Lucknow at 22.61% YoY appreciation — the fastest tier-2 city in India outside Goa — and inside that average, Sultanpur Road frontier is the fastest pocket.
-Village-level registry data from Adampur Naubasta, Sisandi and Gosainganj shows three year price moves of 40 to 80% in different micro-pockets.
-This is the Sushant Golf City arc replaying — that corridor moved from sub-₹1,000 in 2014 to ₹5,000–₹10,000+ in 2024.
-The same drivers (LDA capex, ORR connectivity, IT employment) are now firing on Sultanpur Road.
-Read the full take in our Sultanpur Road master guide.
+Magicbricks Q1-2025 pegged Lucknow at 22.61 percent YoY appreciation, fastest tier-2 city in India outside Goa.
+Inside that average, Sultanpur Road frontier is the fastest pocket.
+Village-level registry data from Adampur Naubasta, Sisandi and Gosainganj shows three-year price moves of 40 to 80 percent depending on the micro-pocket.
+A broker we deal with regularly, Mr. Yadav from Mohanlalganj, keeps a notebook with deal-by-deal numbers going back to 2021.
+Not portal averages.
+Actual transactions he closed himself.
+The numbers track.

-Infrastructure — what each corridor is getting in 2026–28
+What each corridor is getting in 2026 to 2028

 | Amenity | Sultanpur Road frontier | Shaheed Path |